Ameliasks/dms1_blog/posts/twenty-blog-post.md

 ![photo 1](photos/77.jpg)
 *Sketching layouts for my site*

-I browsed many different portfolio website and sketched the layout I might want to try out in Figma.
-I liked these layouts because they are very clear and organised.
+I browsed many different portfolio websites and sketched some of the layouts that I might want to try out in Figma.